 Please follow the links below for more information about each course.
-For information on Unified English braille for existing transcribers and proofreaders, please visit brailleauthority.org/ueb.html.
+For information on Unified English Braille for existing transcribers and proofreaders, please visit our UEB resources page.

 - Literary Braille Transcribing—This certificate qualifies the recipient to transcribe general literary materials and is a prerequisite for other transcribing and proofreading courses.

 - Mathematics Braille Proofreading

 Locating an Instructor

 Courses are provided without cost to the volunteer and may be taken through correspondence or through local classes.
 To locate a recognized local braille group in your area, consult the directory Directory of Producers of Accessible Reading Materials.

 To qualify for enrollment, a person must be a high school graduate, a citizen or resident of the United States, or a U.S. citizen residing in a foreign country.

 It is important to note that braille transcription is usually an avocation or a volunteer activity.
 Experienced braille transcribers may find full-time employment working for major braille producers, working for school districts transcribing handouts and/or textbooks for students, or working for a business or government agency preparing braille copies of materials for customers and/or staff.
 Some braille transcribers work at home typically producing piecework.